jhpyle/docassemble/_docs/fields.md

 {% include side-by-side.html demo="review-4" %}

+By referring to a list of variables instead of a single variable, you can indicate that more than one variable should be sought.
+The fields mentioned will not appear on the review screen until all have been gathered.

+{% include side-by-side.html demo="review-5" %}

+You can also indicate more than one variable when using `show if`:

+{% include side-by-side.html demo="review-6" %}

 ### <a name="review field"></a>Placing a review block within the interview logic

 In the examples above, the `review` block is identified with an